In order to determine what to set your rebound to, you will need an explanation of what you are adjusting when changing

-With the REVO ARC you have the ability to change the rebound rate of the shock.
+With the REVO ARC, you have the ability to change the rebound rate of the shock.
 When you change this rebound setting, you are essentially changing how easily the oil flows through the dampers, which results in a change in ride quality, (bouncier or less bouncy).
-A simple analogy of how this works, is imagine a basketball full of air, when you bounce the ball on the ground, it bounces up relatively quick.
+A simple analogy of how this works is to imagine a basketball full of air, when you bounce the ball on the ground, it bounces up relatively quick.
 This is similar to our shocks operating with more rebound (7 clicks out).
 Now with that same basketball, you release air, and once again bounce it on the ground with the same amount of force and it bounces up slower.
 That would be similar to our shocks operating with more damping (1 click out).

-On the REVO-ARC models you have 7 positions or "clicks" of adjustment.
+On the REVO-ARC models, you have 7 positions or "clicks" of adjustment.
 Position 7 which is 7 clicks counterclockwise from fully clockwise, results in the most rebound, and position 1, being 1 click out counterclockwise from fully clockwise results in less rebound/more damping.
-Position 7 allows oil to flow through the damper more freely, and position 1 reduces how freely the oils moves through out the damper.
+Position 7 allows oil to flow through the damper more freely, and position 1 reduces how freely the oil moves throughout the damper.

 The compression adjustment is purely rider preference, meaning one rider may prefer position 7, whereas another rider may prefer position 1.
 It's up to you as the rider to experiment and determine which position you like best.